-10.1 Environmental Audit .
+10.1 Environmental Audit.

 (a) Buyer may, at its option, cause Buyer's personnel and a reputable consulting or engineering firm reasonably acceptable to Seller ("Environmental Auditor") to conduct (i) a Phase I and Phase II environmental audit of Seller's and its affiliates’ records, (ii) interviews with employees of the current owners of the Assets, and (iii) an inspection of the Assets and prepare a written report of their findings (the "Environmental Audit").
 The Environmental Audit, to the extent covering a Phase I audit, shall be completed within thirty (30) days of the date of this Agreement (the "Phase I Environmental Examination Period").
-In the event that the results of the Phase I audit indicate the recommendation of a Phase II audit, (i.e. Buyer seeks to conduct any sampling or intrusive investigation of the surface or the subsurface of the Assets) Buyer shall notify Seller within 10 days following the conclusion of the Phase I Environmental Examination Period.
-Buyer and Seller shall agree upon the scope and nature of such a Phase II audit within ten (10) days of Buyer’s notice that it desires a Phase II audit, and in failing to agree within that time, the provisions of Section 11.1, (d) shall apply.
+In the event that the results of the Phase I audit indicate the recommendation of a Phase II audit (i.e. Buyer seeks to conduct any sampling or intrusive investigation of the surface or the subsurface of the Assets), Buyer shall notify Seller within 10 days following the conclusion of the Phase I Environmental Examination Period if Buyer desires to conduct a Phase II audit.
+Buyer and Seller shall agree upon the scope and nature of such a Phase II audit within ten (10) days of Buyer’s notice that it desires a Phase II audit, and in failing to agree within that time, the provisions of Section 11.1 (d) shall apply.
 The agreed upon Phase II investigation shall be set forth in writing which shall be sufficient to define the scope, nature, location and duration of such an investigation.
 The Phase II audit, if conducted, will be completed within 30 days following the date on which Buyer and Seller agree to the scope and nature of the Phase II audit.
 During the Phase I Environmental Examination Period, if no Phase II audit is conducted, or by the completion of the Phase II audit, as applicable, Buyer may submit to Seller in writing a statement (the "Environmental Statement") describing which, if any, of the Environmental Compliance Deficiencies (defined below) and proposed corrective actions (with corresponding cost estimates as provided in the Environmental Audit) Buyer is requesting Seller to undertake.
-If Buyer delivers an Environmental Statement, then Seller agrees (without admitting that any compliance deficiencies contained in any report prepared by an Environmental Auditor or Environmental Statement are in fact violations of Environmental Laws) to pay for or undertake corrective projects or deficiencies specified in the Environmental Statement provided hereunder, which are Environmental Compliance Deficiencies.
+If Buyer delivers an Environmental Statement, then Seller agrees (without admitting that any compliance deficiencies contained in any report prepared by an Environmental Auditor or Environmental Statement are in fact violations of Environmental Laws) to pay for or undertake or indemnify Buyer for corrective projects or deficiencies specified in the Environmental Statement provided hereunder, which are Environmental Compliance Deficiencies, subject to the limitations on liability set forth in Section 12.5(b) below.

 (b) If there are any corrective projects specified in the Environmental Statement, which are Environmental Compliance Deficiencies, that are not completed by or on behalf of Seller prior to the Closing, Seller shall, at its sole election, either:

-(i) reduce the Purchase Price by an amount agreed upon in writing by Buyer and Seller as the remaining costs of any incomplete or remaining corrective projects, subject to the maximum amount of Seller's liability set forth in Section 12.5(b); or
+(i) reduce the Purchase Price by an amount agreed upon in writing by Buyer and Seller as the remaining costs of any incomplete or remaining corrective projects, subject to the maximum amount of Seller's liability set forth in Section 12.5(b);

-(ii) perform or cause to be performed, in accordance with Section 10.2 such operations as may be necessary to cure any Environmental Compliance Deficiencies.
+(ii) perform or cause to be performed, in accordance with Section 10.2 and subject to the maximum amount of Seller's liability set forth in Section 12.5(b), such operations as may be necessary to cure any Environmental Compliance Deficiencies; or